 Conjunctivitis, commonly known as pink eye, is one of the most common eye infections today.
 Although it can cause some irritating and frustrating symptoms, you don’t have to suffer thanks to skilled ophthalmologist David K. Chow, MD, MPH, FACS.
-At his offices in Reston and Vienna, Virginia, Dr. Chow treats conjunctivitis and all other eye infections with the expertise, so you can count on him for relief fast.
+At his office in Reston, Virginia, Dr. Chow treats conjunctivitis and all other eye infections with the expertise, so you can count on him for relief fast.
 If you have an eye infection, schedule an appointment online or by phone today.

 Conjunctivitis, or pink eye, is a common eye infection that usually turns the white part of your eyes red or pink.
 Conjunctivitis has two main causes: bacterial and viral infections.
 It’s also possible to get allergic conjunctivitis, which is a reaction to allergens like pollen.

 Viral and bacterial conjunctivitis are very contagious, so it’s important to get treatment as soon as you notice symptoms to protect yourself and others.

 Symptoms of conjunctivitis go beyond the pink eyes, and often include:

 Although these symptoms are usually strong indicators of conjunctivitis, there are several other eye infections that have very similar symptoms, like viral and fungal keratitis, for example.

 No matter what eye infection you’re dealing with, Dr. Chow has the diagnostic and treatment skills to help you get symptom relief fast.